marcingolenia/mcode/src/pages/blog/2020-03-15-database_migrations_tips.md

 title: Database migrations tips
 date: 2020-03-15T15:09:10.000Z
 description: >-
   Running migrations using DbUp, FluentMigrator, Ef Migrations or any other tool is really easy to start with.
 With some tips you may successfully survive a long-running project with no stress or sad expierences.
 featuredpost: false
 featuredimage: /img/dbup.png
 tags:
   - database migrations
 ---
 ## 1. Make sure that you will not lost the data
 Imagine that you store user password in database as plain string (just imagine don't do).
 Now the time has come to fix this let's say strange situation.
 So you want to md5 hash the passwords.
 You prepare the migration script, update app code and run everyting.
 Boom - something crashed in the app so you quickly have to restore previous version so the company can still make money on their clients.
 Unfortunatelly... the passwords are hashed and there is no way back.
-You have just caused bigger delay than you should (probably you have to restore a backup and loose fresh data or fix the bug in the app and make everone wait).
+You have just caused bigger delay than you should (probably you have to restore a backup and loose fresh data or fix the bug in the app and make everyone wait).
 In such cases please:
 1. Prepare a migration script that extends the table with one column more and keep the old one
 2. Update the application code
 3. Deploy the application